Aditi170104/PasteNest/README.md

-# PasteVault
+# PasteNest

-PasteVault is a React-based paste management application built to practice and demonstrate real-world frontend development concepts such as state management, routing, persistence, and UI interactions.
+PasteNest is a React-based paste management application built to practice and demonstrate real-world frontend development concepts such as state management, routing, persistence, and UI interactions.
 The project focuses on learning by implementation rather than using pre-built abstractions.

 ---

-## 🚀 Features
+## Features

 - Create, edit, view, and delete text pastes
 - Edit pastes using URL query parameters
 - View pastes via dynamic routing
 - Search pastes by title
 - Copy paste content to clipboard
-- Share pastes using Web Share API (with fallback)
 - Delete all pastes at once
 - Persistent data storage using localStorage
 - Clean, minimal UI with icon-based actions

 ---

-## 🧠 Key Learnings & Concepts Used
+## Key Learnings & Concepts Used

-### ⚛️ React Fundamentals
+### React Fundamentals
 - Functional components
 - `useState` for form and UI state
 - `useEffect` for syncing state with route changes